gabrielelucci/ambient-display-rro/README.md

 Even if all of the requirements are met, it is not guaranteed to work.
 I only tested it on my Nexus 5 running stock Android 6.0 and it's working flawlessly.
 However, it's pretty safe to test it, if you encounter any problem (bootloops, force closes) just delete any apk in /system/vendor/overlay.
-Keep in mind that this is a very experimental workaround, there are probably better anjd cleaner ways to achieve this, consider this a RRO features experiment.
+Keep in mind that this is a very experimental workaround, there are probably better and cleaner ways to achieve this, consider this a RRO features experiment.

 ## How to install
 To install our "theme" we need to copy the apks of the overlays in /system/vendor/ovelay.
 There are several ways of doing it.